insidegui/xGhostPreventer/README.md

 # xGhostPreventer

-A PlugIn for Xcode designed to prevent accidental app distribution through an unsafe version of Xcode.
+An Xcode plug-in designed to prevent accidental app distribution through an unsafe version of Xcode.

 ### Why shouldn't I distribute my apps using a patched Xcode?